 All international students are eligible for the Welcome to Wyoming Scholarship, a tuition waiver for up to $4600 per year.
 Amount varies based on the number of credits the student enrolls in.
 A GPA of 2.0 is required to receive the scholarship.
 No application required.

 International students are eligible to apply for all academic, activity, and talent scholarships offered by Northwest College.

 Under the Trapper Scholarship international students are eligible for $1000 for the first year of study.
 The Trapper Scholarship for the second year of study ranges from $1000 to $3000 and is based on the student's first year GPA.
 Students are encouraged to apply early as scholarships are available only until all funds are awarded.

 Additional scholarships are available for returning students in their second year of study!

-Students may work on campus for up to 20 hours per week.
-Payment is at a minimum wage.
+International students may work on campus for up to 20 hours per week.
 Working off-campus is not permitted during the first year of study in the United States.
-Off-campus internship opportunities are available after students have completed 2 semesters of study through the CPT (curricular practical training) program.
-See the Current Students section for more information.
+Off-campus internship opportunities are available after students have completed 2 semesters of study through the CPT (Curricular Practical Training) program.

 For NWC’s Federal Student Aid Cost of Attendance (COA) Policy, with annual standardized budget calculations, visit the Financial Aid Policies page.